 For Newry Times, I generally know the best times to post to Social Media.
 Take the below as an example.

 This was posted at 5:45pm because I know from nearly 9 years of owning Newry Times that I get more engagement from my audience in the evenings.

-If you’re a trendy coffee shop in Belfast hoping to attract more students from nearby Universities and Colleges then think about when they’re most likely to see your posts.
+If you’re a trendy coffee shop in Belfast hoping to attract more white-collar workers then think about when they’re most likely to see your posts.